The Inner Ecology of Leadership

 You might recognize the ways internal patterns get in your way – second-guessing yourself, avoiding hard conversations, overworking to the point of burnout, or shrinking back when you want to speak up.
 These patterns directly shape how you lead and how others experience you.

-Collective Shadow
+Group Shadow

-You might have seen group efforts get weighed down by miscommunication, defensiveness, or people feeling alienated or made wrong.
+You might have seen group organizing efforts get weighed down by miscommunication, defensiveness, or people feeling alienated or made wrong.
 Even small tensions can snowball into mistrust, stalled projects, or unnecessary conflict.
 These dynamics have an impact on how far our collective organizing efforts are able to reach, and how much we’re able to accomplish.

 Systemic Shadow